walles/barnklocka2/README.md

   to guess
 * Refocus text field after user presses Enter or clicks the Go! button
 * Set up CI for deploying to GitHub pages
+* Make it work at 262x352 window size.
+This emulates what I have on my phone with the keyboard up.